Nyanyan/FastCapacitiveSensor/README.md

 ![](img/hardwarerequirement.PNG)

-The resistor decide the time of charging. receeivePin must be analog input pin.
+The resistor decide the time of charging. receivePin must be analog input pin.

 ## How it works